evilsocket/sum/README.md

     sudo sumcluster

+If you want to run the nodes bound to localhost, but the master bound to another ip or domain, you need to create two set of certificates.
+First, create one for the slave nodes:

+    sudo mkdir -p /etc/sumd/creds/localhost
+    sudo openssl req -x509 -newkey rsa:4096 -keyout /etc/sumd/creds/localhost/key.pem -out /etc/sumd/creds/localhost/cert.pem -days 365 -nodes -subj '/CN=localhost'

+And then another for the master node, serving from `domain.com`:

+    sudo mkdir -p /etc/sumd/creds
+    sudo openssl req -x509 -newkey rsa:4096 -keyout /etc/sumd/creds/key.pem -out /etc/sumd/creds/cert.pem -days 365 -nodes -subj '/CN=domain.com'

+You can now start the cluster with:

+    sumcluster -address "domain.com:50051" -creds /etc/sumd/creds/localhost/cert.pem

+And connect to it with a client:

+    sumcli -address domain.com:50051 -name domain.com -cert /path/to/cert.pem -eval "info; nlist; q"

 ## Client

 You can access your sum instance by using the `sumcli` client, run `sumcli -eval "help; q"` to print a list of available commands.
 Moreover, to have an idea of how the client side works, take a look at [the example python client code](https://github.com/evilsocket/sumpy/blob/master/example.py) that will create a few vectors on the server, define an oracle, call it for every vector and print the similarities the server returned.